The icons below feature our frequently asked questions for leaseholders.

-If your lease includes a clause about a potential variation in ground rent, don’t worry – Poplar HARCA will not be actioning this.
+If your lease includes a clause about doubling ground rent, don’t worry – Poplar HARCA will not be actioning this.
 The reason we haven’t amended your lease to reflect this is because there are legal costs in doing so, which leaseholders would need to cover.

 If you do want to have your lease varied, please contact firstname.lastname@example.org.
 Please note the legal fee for this is £600 +VAT and disbursements, and the instructions must be carried out by a Solicitor.

 Yes, but you need our consent to carry out work to the structure of the building e.g. windows, internal walls or changing the layout.

 If you carry out work without our approval you will be in breach of your lease.
 There may be other consents needed too, such as planning and building control.